davel/nasp-portfolio-2/README.md

 ## The router

+Ubuntu was chosen as a server OS because it is capable of what we need, well documented and has a predictable maintenance and release cadence.

 The router was installed from the Ubuntu supplied ISO image.

 The router's network interfaces were all configured via Netplan.
 The external